Contentrain/hugo-blog-starter/themes/ananke/README.md

 ### Change the hero background

-For any page or post you can add a featured image by including the local path in front matter (see content in the `exampleSite/content/_readme.md` file for examples): `featured_image: '/images/gohugo-default-sample-hero-image.jpg'`
+For any page or post you can add a featured image by including the local path in front matter (see content in the `exampleSite/content/_readme.md` file for examples): `featuredImage: '/images/gohugo-default-sample-hero-image.jpg'`

 #### Featured image as Page Resources
-If user is using [Page Resources](https://gohugo.io/content-management/page-resources/), the theme will try and match the `featured_image` from with a page resource of type `image` and use its relative permalink.
-If no `featured_image` is set, the theme will look for a Page Resource of type `image` whose filepath incudes either `cover` or `feature`
+If user is using [Page Resources](https://gohugo.io/content-management/page-resources/), the theme will try and match the `featuredImage` from with a page resource of type `image` and use its relative permalink.
+If no `featuredImage` is set, the theme will look for a Page Resource of type `image` whose filepath incudes either `cover` or `feature`

 #### Other hero settings
 If you would like to hide the header text on the featured image on a page, set `omit_header_text` to `true`.
 See `exampleSite/content/contact.md` for an example.